Cycling in Nagaland & Upper Assam: Land of Natural Beauty:

 After collecting my cycle from Dimapur station, I reached to my telephonically pre-booked hotel at 1 am and slept for few hours.
 After breakfast, I roamed around the Dimapur city and visited the Kachari ruins, the 13th century medieval monuments.
 The site features distinctive, tall, mushroom shaped stone pillars alongside crumbling structures.

 At 4 pm, I took a local train for Diphu, a town in the Karbi Anglong district of Assam.
 Some co-passengers helped me to load my bike into a passenger coach.
 I got down at Diphu station at 5 pm and cycled up to The Art of living (AOL) ashram.
 Serene natural setting, homelike hospitality and traditional vegetarian meals rejuvenated my mind.
 After dinner, I also attended their regular meditation session and Satsang.
-Vishnu (my son's friend) who has left his IT job in Microsoft to become a full-timer to manage this Ashram.
+Vishnu (my son's friend) who left his IT job in Microsoft to become a full-timer to manage this Ashram.

 Day-2: 6 April’26: Diphu visit: Cycling 15 km.

-Stay: The Art of living (AOL) ashram, Diphu (9986991305).
+Stay: The Art of living (AOL) Ashram, Diphu (9986991305).

 In the morning, I did my yoga and pranayama in the ashram hall.
 After breakfast, I took out my bike and cycled towards the Lamding Dimapur road and passed through District Jail, Assam University (Diphu campus), botanical garden, etc. In the afternoon, I hired an auto to visit the Taralangso cultural centre.
 Swami chidakasha (a sannyasi from AOL) accompanied me.
 This area is famous for hosting annual Karbi youth festival.
 It is a nice place to roam around, however being Sunday, most of the pavilions and museums were closed.